Octar123/Mini_project_Document_helper/README.md

 ## 🚀 Features

-- Upload and manage personal or official documents
+- Easy Access to important documents
-- Categorize and tag documents for easy retrieval
+- Categorized and well-structured access
 - Search and filter functionality
 - Responsive UI for both desktop and mobile
-- Secure document storage using MongoDB

 ---